8.6 Transfers without Mechanical Assistive Devices

 Transfer from Bed to Wheelchair

 Clients often need assistance when moving from a bed to a wheelchair.
 A client must be cooperative and predictable, and able to bear weight on both legs and take small steps.
 If any of these criteria are not met, a two-person transfer or mechanical lift is recommended.
-Always complete a client risk assessment prior to all client-handling activities.
-See Checklist 8.6.2 for the steps to transfer a client from the bed to the wheelchair (PHSA, 2010).
+Always complete the point-of-care risk assessment prior to all client-handling activities.
+See Checklist and Table 8.6.2 for the steps to transfer a client from the bed to the wheelchair (PHSA, 2010).

 Checklist 8.6.2: Bed to Wheelchair Transfer—One Person Assist